 Having established its capability as an ISO 9001:2008 and BS EN 13485:2003 manufacturer of high-level disinfectants, in 2009 Tristel acquired the intellectual property and manufacturing rights for the portfolio of disinfectants sold by Medichem International (Marketing) and used in animal healthcare worldwide.
 Tristel manufactured these products for Medichem until March 2012 when it created its Anistel brand and has since served the animal healthcare market directly.

 Following its initial public offering Tristel also embarked upon its plan to take its products into overseas markets, establishing distributors throughout Continental Europe, the Middle and the Far East.
 It is one of the stated aims of the Group to be a recognised force in the global infection control industry.
-In the pursuit of this aim, Tristel has established subsidiaries and associated companies in New Zealand, Hong Kong, China, Italy and branch operations in Germany and Russia.
+In the pursuit of this aim, Tristel has established subsidiaries and associated companies in Australia, New Zealand, Hong Kong, China, Italy, Germany, Russia and the USA

 Tristel also manufactures and sells contamination control products under the Crystel brand to the pharmaceutical and personal care industry.
 For this market, the Company has established a Class 6 cleanroom to enable it to manufacture sterile-packed disinfectant products.